skyvers/skyve-cookbook/README.md

 (This is a great template to use for building any type of widget.)

 Now go to the `contentLink` for the `edit.xml` where you want the audio player.
-Add the following to your content link where you want your new widget ensure the naming matches that in the `MyCustomComponentBuilder`.
+Add the following to your content link where you want your new widget and ensure the naming matches that in the `MyCustomComponentBuilder`.

 ```xml
   <contentLink binding="contentBinding">